 FOR INDIVIDUALS AND D.I.Y.ERS

-The DIY Kit – attach a 6 speed (or more) bike with 26 inch wheels.
+The DIY Kit – attach a 6 speed (or more) bike with 20 or 26 inch wheels.
 When you’re not using it to make electricity, you can ride it like a normal bike.

 WHAT CAN I POWER?The average person can easily make 50-75 watts.
 5 watts can power a smartphone, 10 watts can power a tablet, 50 watts powers a laptop, and 100 watts powers a 40 inch LED TV.
 An athlete can average over 100 watts and peak at over 500 watts.